 California Justice Information Services

 The mission of the California Justice Information Services (CJIS) Division is to provide accurate, timely, and comprehensive criminal history and analysis data to its client agencies, which include California’s local police and sheriff’s departments, district attorneys, and local and state regulatory agencies.
-In addition, the division supports the critical Department of Justice information technology infrastructure.
+In addition, the division supports the critical Department of Justice (DOJ) information technology infrastructure.
 The CJIS Division is also the bridge for these services to the federal and other states’ criminal justice agencies.
 The Division includes eight sections:

 Application Development Bureau is responsible for designing, implementing, and maintaining the DOJ's statewide criminal justice information systems, supporting the Division of Law Enforcement's applications, providing analytical reporting and information services.

-Criminal Identification and Information Services Bureau is composed of three branches that offer investigative and field service functions to criminal justice and public safety partners, regulatory agencies, and the people of California.
+Justice Data & Investigative Services Bureau is composed of three branches that offer investigative and field service functions to criminal justice and public safety partners, regulatory agencies, and the people of California.
 Information and technical assistance are provided on a variety of manual and automated systems.

-Criminal Information and Analysis Bureau is composed of three branches which are: Record Management, Record and Biometric Identification, and the Applicant and Record Quality Services Branch.
+Criminal Information and Analysis Bureau is composed of three branches which are: Record Management, Records and Biometric Identification, and the Applicant and Record Quality Services Branch.
 Together they function to maintain and update California’s Criminal Offender Record Information repository, maintain and update the Child Abuse Central Index, process state and federal level applicant background checks, issue department certifications, and provide oversight of the state’s Automated Fingerprint Identification System.